AbhinavMadahar/thesis/proposal/outline.md

           - TODO: fill
       - Proposition to find better ways to use NLE to do commonsense reasoning
   - Methods (one page)
-- Finding better ways to apply commonsense reasoning to downstream tasks (five pages)
+- Finding better ways to apply commonsense reasoning to downstream tasks (four pages)
   - Aims
   - Motivation
     - Improvements to commonsense reasoning can improve models which tackle downstream tasks, including sequence classification, question answering, dialogue modelling, and dialogue summarisation (Richardson and Heck, 2023).